-As at 30 June 2021, 64% of the HQLA is composed of cash deposit at SNB and other central banks and the remaining primarily of sovereign bonds, which have a credit rating of between AAA and AA.
+The HQLA is mainly composed of cash deposit at the SNB (32%) and at other central bank (37%).
+The remaining, HQLA are primarily US, Hong Kong and Singaporean-issued securities that have a credit rating of between AAA and AA.

-Withdrawals from retail and corporate client deposits account for around 80% of total potential cash outflows.
-This reflects the fact that client deposits are the primary source of funding and therefore the primary source of potential fund outflows in the event of a liquidity stress.
+Withdrawals from retail and corporate client deposits account for around 54% of total potential cash outflows, reflecting the fact that client deposits are the major source of funding.
+Other potential cash outflows primarily relate to financial institutions and financial contracts.

-Other cash outflows relate mainly to: